Click Solve Modes to compute the eigenmodes of the current geometry. Found modes are listed here; click one to plot its field.

 by Henrik Forstén | Source code & issues

-A quasi-static 2D field solver for transmission line analysis using the finite difference method with adaptive mesh refinement.
+A quasi-static and full-wave 2D field solver for transmission line analysis with adaptive mesh refinement.

 Methodology

-The solver computes the characteristic impedance and propagation parameters of transmission lines by solving Laplace's equation for the electric potential distribution in the cross-section:
+Quasi-static solver computes the characteristic impedance and propagation parameters of transmission lines by solving Laplace's equation for the electric potential distribution in the cross-section.
+This assumes that E-field doesn't change as function of frequency, which is strictly valid only for uniform dielectric transmission lines such as stripline.
+In practice it gives accurate results for many practical transmission line structures.

 S-Parameters